DSR-RHIT/creating-reproducible-reports/pages/004_organize-files.md

 - If you haven't created an RStudio project and the *.Renviron* file for the workshop, [please do](002_pre-hw.html).

-In your main project directory (I'll call it *rr-workshop* for convenience), create three folders (sub-directories)
+In your main project directory (I'll call it *rr-workshop* for convenience), create additional folders (sub-directories) named data, reports, resources, and scripts so that your project directory tree looks like this:

-- Create a *data* directory
-- Create a *reports* directory
-- Create a *resources* directory
-- Create a *scripts* directory

-Your main directory for the workshop should look like this, but your folder name appears where I've used *rr-workshop*.

 ```
 rr-workshop\